finos/FDC3/website/versioned_docs/version-2.0/api/ref/Metadata.md

 }
 ```

 Metadata relating to a context or intent & context received through the `addContextListener` and `addIntentListener` functions.
-Currently identifies that originated the context or intent message.
+Currently identifies the app that originated the context or intent message.

 [`@experimental`](../../fdc3-compliance#experimental-features) Introduced in FDC3 2.0 and may be refined by further changes outside the normal FDC3 versioning policy.